Marco4413/Pulsar/docs/LANGUAGE.md

 [skippable blocks](#skippable-blocks) exist.
 They're just more readable.
 However, labels were added to be able to decompile any Neutron file into Pulsar code.**

+**By default Labels are disabled when running files with `pulsar-tools`.
+Check its usage to find the option which enables them.**

 A label represents a fixed point within a function body to which you can jump to using [jump instructions](#jump-instructions).
 They can also be used in [global producers](#global-producers).